StudioTax Review 2024

 • Been around for years

-• Only free for users with income of 20K or less
+• Free for users with income under 20K or those who live in the territories

 Cons